C0RD3LL/Portfolio/README.md

 ## [fqcount.py](https://github.com/C0RD3LL/Portfolio/blob/main/fqcount.py)
 When a fastq file is inputed the script will output: Amount of reads, total bases, and an average of bases per read.

-(It was created as a simple way for me to gauge the size of fastq files.)
+(It is a simple way to gauge the size of fastq files.)

 ![alt text](https://github.com/C0RD3LL/Portfolio/blob/main/extra/Screen%20Shot%202022-01-03%20at%208.10.32%20AM.png)